Katolus/functions/docs/proposals/components_subcommands.md

 or

-> `docker` is not available, please make sure you install it by running `functions component docker --install` on your machine.
+> `docker` is not available, please make sure you to check the install instructions by running `functions component docker instructions` in your terminal.
 ```

 ## Optional arguments or nested commands